Israel's first open attack on Iran targets missile sites and apparently spares oil and nuclear ones

 Nuclear facilities and oil installations were seen as possible targets for Israel's response, before U.S. President Joe Biden's administration won assurances from Israel in mid-October that it would not hit such targets.

-After the strikes, the streets in Iran's capital were calm.
-Children went to school and shops opened as usual.
+After the strikes, the streets in Iran's capital were calm and children went to school and shops opened as usual.
 The only sign of concern was long lines at the gas stations — a regular occurrence in Tehran when military violence flares as people stock up on fuel.
+But some Tehran residents seemed anxious and avoided conversations with an Associated Press reporter.

 Mixed reactions at home and abroad